AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 The i7-7700K IHS is not soldered.
 It has a not so good thermal paste between the die and the IHS, which significantly contributes to making the temperatures worse.
 This CPU can be "delidded", which means separating the IHS from the die and replacing the thermal compound with another with better thermal conductivity.
 I will consider doing that in the future but I didn't wanted to bother for now.

 The i7-7700K has a stock frequency of 4.2GHz, which goes up to 4.5GHz on turbo mode.
-With stock settings, when I started a stress test like prime95 the temperature quickly reached almost 100ºC and the thermal throttling was activated to avoid damage.
+With stock settings, when I started a stress test like prime95, the temperature quickly reached almost 100ºC and the thermal throttling was activated to avoid damage.
 I stopped the test quickly.
-Until I get the processor delidded, the solution will be to underclock the processor.
+So the solution will be to underclock the processor until I delid it.

 After playing with the voltage and the frequency and running stress tests for days, I found the sweet spot to be at 4GHz of maximum frequency with a negative voltage offset of -0.05V.
 Lower voltage made the system unstable at 4GHz.
 4.1GHz required higher voltage to be stable and the temperatures were too high.